Tiro-health/fhirpath-jotai/README.md

 Ever wanted to make your FHIRPath expressions reactive?
 Now you can!
 This library provides a way to use FHIRPath expressions in a reactive way using Jotai.

 > [!IMPORTANT]
-> This is repository is still in a very early stage and not available for public yet. 📢 Stay tuned for more info. 👋 Reach out if you'd like to help.
+> This is repository is still in a very early stage and not available for public yet.
+It needs some minor [modifications to fhirpath.js](https://github.com/HL7/fhirpath.js/pull/162) 📢 Stay tuned for more info. 👋 Reach out if you'd like to help.

 <!--
 ## Installation